 For non-ODOT let projects (local agency or development projects) and consultant designed plans (ODOT let project that is designed by a consultant) an ODOT point of contact will be responsible for plan review distribution of plans to other ODOT personnel.
 They are typically not responsible for maintaining the project development schedule, only coordinating the review period when the designer deems the plans ready for review.
 The main point of contact (region traffic, local agency liaison, project leader, or district office) will vary depending on the project type and which region and district the project is located in.

 Submit the plans to the designated ODOT point of contact who will forward the plans to the state traffic signal engineer for review.
-The traffic-roadway section will then submit comments back to the signal designer through the designated ODOT point of contact.
-Direct contact can be made to the traffic-roadway section regarding the plan review and traffic-roadway section comments; in fact, the designated ODOT point of contact may encourage direct contact regarding the technical details of traffic signal design rather than being a “middle man”.
+The traffic engineering section will then submit comments back to the signal designer through the designated ODOT point of contact.
+Direct contact can be made to the traffic engineering section regarding the plan review and traffic engineering section comments; in fact, the designated ODOT point of contact may encourage direct contact regarding the technical details of traffic signal design rather than being a “middle man”.
 However, the ODOT point of contact should always be kept in the loop of decisions made.

 Getting Drawing Numbers & TSSU ID numbers

-Each signal related plan sheet is issued a unique drawing number that is assigned by the traffic-roadway section (referred to as either “TRS drawing number” or “unit file code”).
+Each signal related plan sheet is issued a unique drawing number that is assigned by the traffic engineering section (referred to as either “TRS drawing number” or “unit file code”).
 This is how the plan sheets are archived.
 The sheet number directly relates to the age of the project; the lower the number, the older the plan sheet.

 TRS drawing numbers should be requested by the signal designer once the final number of plan sheets for a project is known and highly unlikely to change (typically near the end of the design process).
 For projects stored in ProjectWise, this is done by sending the state traffic signal engineer a link to the current signal plans in ProjectWise.
 For projects outside of ProjectWise, this is done by contacting the state traffic signal engineer and sending a separate PDF for each plan sheet on the project that needs a drawing number.
 Drawing number requests are a high priority; they are processed as soon as possible, often within hours of the request.

-TSSU ID numbers are assigned by the traffic-roadway section for all new ODOT owned & maintained, ODOT owned & local agency maintained, and local agency owned & ODOT maintained traffic signals and flashing beacon installations.
+TSSU ID numbers are assigned by the traffic engineering section for all new ODOT owned & maintained, ODOT owned & local agency maintained, and local agency owned & ODOT maintained traffic signals and flashing beacon installations.
 This info is used for maintenance and asset management purposes.
 For signals, the TSSU ID number is assigned to the entire intersection (e.g. one controller cabinet operates the intersection) and there is a space in the standard title block to enter this info.
 For flashing beacons, a TSSU ID number is assigned to each pole/pedestal used.
 See chapter 21 for information on where and how to show TSSU ID numbers on the plan sheets.

 TSSU ID numbers for existing signals and flashing beacons can be found in TransGIS using the “equipment-highway” layers which contains “signals” and “flashing beacons”.
 See Figure 2-3 and Figure 2-4.